Avanade/ghcp-usage-dashboard/docs/start-here.md

 ### Running Locally

-1. Clone the repository to your local machine.
+1. Fork or Clone this repository.
 2. Navigate to the project directory.

 >Note: When using GitHub Codespaces, you may skip steps 3,4 and 5.
 When you launch a GitHub Codespaces instance, the virtual environment is automatically created, and the required packages are installed, along with the GitHub Copilot extension.